duffwang/duffwang.github.io/_posts/2019-02-01-machine-learning-trading.md

 ### Predicting the Future

-Now that I have explained the idea and code behind these three technical indicators, I want to try to train them on the training data.
-I will do by using an ensemble learner called a Random Forest.
+Now that I have explained the idea and code behind these three technical indicators, I want to try to use them to predict future prices.
+I will do so by using an ensemble learner called a Random Forest.

 >>>>>**WORK IN PROGRESS**<<<<<<